-You may be aware that some cars are stick shift and require you to manually shift between each gear as you increase speed, using a gear lever and a clutch pedal.
-A “manual transmission” is sometimes also called a “standard transmission.”
+You may be aware that some cars are stick shift – aka manual transmission – and require you to change gears by hand as you increase speed, using a gear lever and a clutch pedal.
+And you are, in all likelihood, aware that most cars sold in the US today are not “stick shift” but “automatic”, and don’t require dealing with a clutch.

-In this article, we’ll explain all the various types of transmissions available in cars today, and we’ll help you figure out how to tell what transmission is in your car.
+If you’re confused about all of this, don’t worry!
+In this article, we’ll explain all the various types of transmissions available in cars today, and we’ll help you figure out how to tell what kind of transmission is in your car.

 What Different Types of Transmissions Are In Cars?